Julien-R44/tuyau/docs/content/docs/tanstack-query/react.md

   {
     // Any TanStack React Query options
     getNextPageParam: (lastPage, pages) => lastPage.nextCursor,
-  },
+    pageParamKey: 'page', // The payload key for the page/cursor parameter },
 )
 ```

+The `pageParamKey` specifies which parameter key will be used to send the pagination value in the request.
+For example, if `pageParamKey` is set to `'page'`, the first request will include `?page=1` as a query parameter.
+This parameter is automatically included in subsequent requests with the appropriate page values.

 ### `queryKey` - getting the query key